Josefinekihlstrom/LauraDay/README.md

 is something I will have to add in the future.
 - Pagination for the blog post page.
 Due to lack of time I will have to add pagination in the future for the blog page.
 The idea was to make it similar to the pagination on the product pages.
+- When a superuser is logged in and wants to make a blog post, a nice feature to add on the 'Add post' page would be to make the Author field already filled in.
+This would make it easier for the logged in superuser not to have to fill in that field manually everytime.
+A similar thing would be to also add this feature for when a regular is logged in and wants to add a comment on a post.
+- Make it possible for superusers to delete comments.
+Right now it's only available in the admin panel of the page, but it would be nice to implement this with a similar layout and action as when deleting a blog post.

 ## Information Architecture
 ### The Database